 The oldest street in North America?

-Downtown, lively George Street brims with pubs and live music that play well into the night, while Water Street, arguably the oldest street in North America, offers an impressive collection of restaurants and boutique shops.
+Downtown, lively George Street brims with pubs and live music that plays well into the night, while Water Street, arguably the oldest street in North America, offers an impressive collection of restaurants, souvenir, boutique and high-end shops.

 Newfoundland’s coast is rugged and rocky, dotted with picturesque fishing villages.
 Brightly painted houses overlook scores of bobbing sailboats, their masts gently swaying in the ever-present breeze.
 The crisp, clean air carries just enough fog to blur the hard edges of reality and impart a touch of mystery.
 In spring, the occasional iceberg breaks loose from a glacier up north and glides into view.

 We followed the meandering road in our rental car, past charming settlements with such melodious appellations as Heart’s Delight and Come By Chance.
 I glimpsed a spot of such riveting beauty that I just had to pull over.
 We got out of the car and walked down a gentle grassy slope until a sweeping panorama came into view – a succession of dramatic rocky cliffs spilling into the sea.

 “This is it!”
 I exclaimed, “I’ve finally found it.
 The most beautiful place on earth!”
 We dug some cheese and crackers out of our backpacks, along with small jars of the local goodies, partridgeberry and bakeapple (another berry) jam, and enjoyed an impromptu picnic.